L-o-A/SmartContracts/contracts/Readme.txt

 constructor(address loaContract, address stakeContract)
     required LOA token address, Staked Token address ( can be LP token or LOA token)

+addAdmin()
+    Add a admin for this contract

+removeAdmin()
+    Add a admin for this contract

+setTresury()
+    Sets the admin treasury address

 setRewardsPerSecond(rewardPerSec)
     Only admin sets rewards per second.